 - The Show Alarm Time property is used to indicate whether each alarm should be prefixed with the time and date at which it occurred.
 The exact time format to be used is specified on the Time tab. - The Show End Markers property is used to indicate whether markers should be included in the list to flag the first and last items, thereby making it easier for the user to know when they are at either end of the list. - The Show Numbers property is used to indicate whether the alarm numbers should be included, and if so, how many digits should be displayed. - The Sort Alarms By property is used to indicate how the alarms should be ordered in the viewer.
 Alarms can be shown oldest first or newest first.
-Note that the system's ability to detect the time at which an alarm becomes active is a function of the communication scan time and the alarm task scan time.

-- The Auto Scroll Timeout is used to define the period after which the cursor will return to the top of the list, allowing the list to once more scroll automatically to show new alarms.
+Note that the system's ability to detect the time at which an alarm becomes active is a function of the communication scan time and the alarm task scan time. - The Filter Alarms by property is used to either show all alarms, or only those alarms that have the corresponding Viewing Group property set. - The Auto Scroll Timeout is used to define the period after which the cursor will return to the top of the list, allowing the list to once more scroll automatically to show new alarms.
 Set the property to zero to disable the timeout. - The Colors property group specifies the text colors to be used when showing alarms in different states.
 The Active state can either be represented by a single color or by various colors that represent the alarm priorities.
 The Use Priority Colors property selects between the two modes.
 The "No Active Alarms" message supports a dedicated background color, while the other states always use the background of the primitive itself. - The When Inactive property defines the string that is displayed by the primitive when no alarms are active.
 This option is typically used to provide localized text when creating multi-lingual applications.